 ALLERGAN PLC and ALLERGAN FINANCE, LLC are collectively referred to as “Allergan.”

-Allergan manufactures, promotes, sells and distributes opioids, including the branded drugs Kadian and Norco, and generic versions of Duragesic and Opana throughout the United States, including Virginia, and in Rockbridge County.
+Allergan manufactures, promotes, sells and distributes opioids, including the branded drugs Kadian and Norco, and generic versions of Duragesic and Opana throughout the United States, including in Virginia and in Halifax County.
 Allergan acquired the rights to Kadian from King Pharmaceuticals, Inc. on December 30, 2008 and began marketing Kadian in 2009.

 Allergan transacts business in Virginia, targeting the Virginia market for its products, including the opioids at issue in this lawsuit.
 Allergan hires employees to service the Virginia market.
 For example, Allergan recently advertised online that it was seeking a Pharmaceutical Sales Representative to operate out of Manassas, Virginia.
-Allergan also direct advertising and informational materials to impact Virginia physicians and potential users of their products.
+Allergan also directs advertising and informational materials to impact Virginia physicians and potential users of its products.

-Allergan also benefits from reimbursements by the Virginia Medicaid program.
-Between 2006 and 2016, Virginia Medicaid spent over $8.1 million on Allergan’s opioids.
-This represents 6.41% of total Virginia Medicaid reimbursements for opioids during that time period.
-These reimbursements represent only a fraction of the total earned by Allergan from its opioid distribution in Virginia.
-Plaintiff does not yet have access to the DEA ARCOS data that will provide substantially greater transparency into Allergan’s ill-gotten gains and the harm caused in Virginia through improper public and commercial opioid reimbursements.
+According to the DEA ARCOS database, nearly 12.9% of all opioids shipped to Virginia during the 2006-2012 time period were manufactured collectively by Allergan and Allergan’s formerly wholly-owned subsidiaries ACTAVIS PHARMA, INC. and WATSON PHARMA, INC. That 12.9% market share translates to over 5.3 billion MME.
+Additionally, over 12.5% of all opioids shipped to Halifax during the 2006-2012 time period were manufactured by collectively by Allergan and Allergan’s formerly wholly-owned subsidiary ACTAVIS PHARMA, INC. That 12.5% market share translates into over 21.2 million MME.

-At all times relevant hereto, the PBM Defendants listed Allergan’s opioid products as approved reimbursable drugs on their formularies, often without any quantity limits or pre-authorization requirements; often in preferred tiers.
+At all times relevant hereto, the PBM Defendants listed opioids manufactured by Allergan as approved reimbursable drugs on their formularies, often without any quantity limits or pre-authorization requirements; often in preferred tiers.